Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 • Then, as her body prepares to wake, glucose and insulin rise.
 Without this rise in insulin, her waking glucose would be much higher, even without eating.

-For reference, the chart below shows her glucose over three months.
-Notice how it is lowest around 6 a.m. and then rises through the morning.
+The chart below shows her glucose over three months for reference.
+Notice how it is lowest around 6 a.m. and then rises throughout the morning.

 Insulin Resistance & Type 2 Diabetes